Strategies on how to Stay in my Home after Foreclosure in Phoenix

 If you have enough equity in your home, refinancing your mortgage might be an option to lower your monthly payments and make them more manageable.
 This can be a good way to avoid foreclosure and stay in your home.

-11. Sell your home to an investor.
+11. Sell your home to a cash home buyer in Phoenix.

 12. Stay informed and proactive.